laurasdejong/CppND-Capstone-Robber-Game/README.md

 Build the project: ```make build```

-Run the resulting executable in <yourpath>/CppND-Capstone-Robber-Game/build: ```./robberGame```
+Run the resulting executable in <your path>/CppND-Capstone-Robber-Game/build: ```./robberGame```

-For more info see: https://github.com/udacity/CppND-Program-a-Concurrent-Traffic-Simulation
+For more info see: https://github.com/udacity/CppND-Capstone-Snake-Game

 ## Gameplay